tortxof/fcc-portfolio/src/_about.md

 programming was with the CherryPy framework.
 Since then I have used Flask and Django.
 In 2015 and early 2016 I spent a lot of time learning about front-end programming in JavaScript.
 I started using Git in 2012, and I believe this is an essential tool for developers.
-After starting FreeCodeCamp's Front End Development Certification, I began attending weekly meetups for FreeCodeCamp in Greenville, SC.
+After starting freeCodeCamp's Front End Development Certification, I began attending weekly meetups for freeCodeCamp in Greenville, SC.
 At these meetups I have collaborated on coding challenges with fellow FCC students.
-I completed FreeCodeCamp's Front End Development Certification in August 2016.
+I completed freeCodeCamp's Front End Development Certification in August 2016.
 My experience with Linux server administration goes back to the mid 2000s.
 I have experience deploying LAMP stack software such as phpBB and Wordpress.
 More recently, I've employed Docker for deployment of my